Quadratic-soliton-enhanced mid-IR molecular sensing

 From the fundamental perspective, such cavity-soliton-enhanced sensing cannot be achieved in a general multi-mode laser or conventional OPO as other modes which do not experience the absorption will compensate for the loss in the absorbing modes, leading to a limited change in the laser threshold or output power with the addition of the sample \cite{baev1999laser}.
-This is true for conventional sync-pumped OPOs but not for the simulton regime, as shown in Fig. 2d.
-Here, the experimental spectrum data in both the simulton (left) and conventional (right) regimes is given for three different intracavity CO\textsubscript{2} concentrations.
-Unlike the conventional regime, the power in all the spectral modes of the simulton regime decreases nearly uniformly with the addition of even a narrow-band sample, mimicking that a single-mode sensor for which threshold sensing is possible.
+This is true for conventional sync-pumped OPOs but not for the simulton regime, as shown in Figs. 3a and 3b.
+Here, the experimental spectrum data in both the simulton (Fig. 3a) and conventional regimes (Fig. 3b) is given for three different intracavity CO\textsubscript{2} concentrations.
+Unlike the conventional regime, the power in all the spectral modes of the simulton regime decreases nearly uniformly with the addition of even a narrow-band sample, mimicking that of a single-mode sensor for which threshold sensing is possible.
 In contrast to single-mode lasers, however, the soliton enhancement provides broadband operation, which relaxes the requirement for fine tuning of the laser line to a single absorption line, it provides SNR advantages, and it can be achieved in wavelength ranges that are typically not easy to reach with lasers, particularly in the infrared.

-Figure 2e schematically depicts the formation of the soliton pulses over multiple round-trips in the resonator for two different values of the absorption.
-Due to the round-trip delay, \textDelta T\textsubscript{RT}, the newly formed pulse slowly falls out of the gain window, determined by the pump pulse and walk-off length, until it has grown enough to experience a sufficiently strong nonlinear acceleration to compensate the delay.
-The addition of a small amount of loss in the round-trip to the signal will reduce the amount of acceleration and, correspondingly, the amount of gain experienced by all spectral modes of the simulton super-mode at steady-state as it interacts with the pump in the nonlinear crystal, leading to a spectrally uniform reduction of power despite the relatively narrow absorption spectrum, as shown in the measured spectrum of Fig. 2d.
+Figure 3c schematically depicts the formation of the soliton pulses over multiple round trips in the resonator for two different values of the absorption.
+Due to the round-trip delay, \textDelta T\textsubscript{RT}, required for stable simulton formation (see Supplementary Note 7) the newly formed pulse slowly falls out of the gain window, determined by the pump pulse and walk-off length, until it has grown enough to experience a sufficiently strong nonlinear acceleration to compensate the delay.
+The addition of a small amount of loss in the round trip to the signal will reduce the amount of acceleration and, correspondingly, the amount of gain experienced by all spectral modes of the simulton super-mode at steady-state as it interacts with the pump in the nonlinear crystal, leading to a spectrally uniform reduction of power despite the relatively narrow absorption spectrum, as shown in the measured spectrum of Fig. 3a.